lauriewaller/ecommerce/frontend/README.md

 #Ecommerce Capstone

 The bare bones of my capstone project.
 Currently at the HTML/CSS stage.
+Exploring React,